 The Department of Employment Security (Department) did not have adequate controls over financial close and reporting to allow management or employees in the normal course of performing their assigned functions to prevent or detect financial statement misstatements in a timely manner.

-During our audit, we noted the following errors that required audit adjustments to the financial statements:
+During our audit we noted that the Department implemented controls to help prevent or detect financial statement errors in a timely manner.
+(2014-001)